shadowboxingapp/shadowboxingapp.github.io/_posts/2020-11-09-new-simple-combo-punching-bag.md

 We've also added a few workouts.

-- **PUNCHING BAG REPETITION**: Repeat combos on the bag with little rest.
+- **PUNCHING BAG REPETITION**: Repeat combos on the [punching bag](/heavy-bag-in-boxing/) with little rest.
 This one is great for cardio and power.
 - **GIVING IT A TRY**: if you're curious and want to check out what a workout looks like in 5 minutes
 - **SIMPLE COMBOS**: Train with simple combos getting progressively more difficult.
 This is perfect for beginners who want to have fun boxing.